 P-16: Affirmatively Furthering Fair Housing (AHHF).
 This program sets out to develop a plan to further fair housing by addressing significant disparities in housing needs and access to opportunity.
-Step two includes ting informational flyers on existing fair housing services.
-Step three includes annual public hather public is open to comment and address the City Council.
-Step four actively recruits members of the community to serve on public boards, committees, and council.
+Step two includes creating informational flyers on existing fair housing services.
+Step three includes annual public meetings at which the public is open to comment and address the City Council.
+Step four actively recruits members from all segments of the community to serve on public boards, committees, and council.